Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Although it comes toward the end of my list because it is quite a ways from the city center, Rainbow Village has in recent years become one of Taichung’s most compelling sights, and many people come to Taichung for this attraction alone.

 Rainbow Village is a courtyard home in a military dependent’s village originally built to house KMT soldiers from China.
 Most of the community was abandoned, but one ex-Chinese soldier, Huang Yong-Fu, refused to leave.
 To convince the bulldozers to stay away, he began painting the walls of his home in psychedelic colors and designs.

 Now 100 years old (seriously!), Huang Yong-Fu (who is lovingly referred to as “Rainbow Grandpa”) no longer maintains the site.
 Sadly, some of the walls were painted over by angry construction workers and the site was closed for a whole year.
-As of June 2023, it is open again, but some of the original paintings are lost.
+As of June 2023, it is open again, but many of the original paintings are lost.

 Luce Memorial Chapel